Taufeeq105/NuFact/README.md

 models: It contains all saved models that are created using different sets of features as discussed in the paper

 Data: It contains the training data, negative data created using different perturbations.
+The data have assertion and their corresponding evidence sentences for both negative & positive cases.